Cezerin2/Cezerin2/docs/deploy-on-web-lets-encrypt.md

 By default we don't have SSL certifacate for our web site on cezerin.

-Let's install Free auto-aupdated Let's Encrypt SSL Certificate.
+Let's install free auto-updated Let's Encrypt SSL Certificate.

 What we have at this moment: